Werner-Staeblein/Project-4/agile.md

 ## Iteration 1 | Milestone 1

 My first sprint was planned to take place between Aug.
 5, 2024 and Aug.
 12, 2024.
-For my first iteration I created milestone 1 with a total of 8 users stories from my kanban board to be worked on.
+For my first iteration I created milestone 1 with a total of 8 user stories from my kanban board to be worked on.
 The distribution of "must have" to "could have"/"should have" was not the perfect 60%/40% at this stage but three of eight user stories were assigned could have/should have for iteration 1 as it was not perfectly clear at the start of the iteration whether users stories 6,7, and 8 can be completed in the timeframe set for the first sprint (iteration 1).